Security

 Is this a certification or an official score?

 No. This is a directional self-assessment.
-Certification is granted through the applicable program's assessment process, which for higher levels involves a third-party assessor.
+Certification is granted through the applicable program's assessment process, which at CPCSC Level 2 means an accredited certification body and at CMMC Level 2 means a C3PAO.
 Use this to prioritize before that assessment.

 Is this tool free?

 Yes, it is free with no signup and nothing you rate is sent anywhere.
-If you want help implementing the practices and preparing for a CMMC or CPCSC assessment, our team runs the readiness process.
+If you want help implementing the practices and preparing for a CMMC or CPCSC assessment at either level, our team runs the readiness process.

 Not ready for a call yet?